The Silk Trail

 The transfer from Malaga airport to the sierras takes an hour by road.
 Depending on availablilty, we will stay for the first three nights in the Spanish Steps house in Cómpeta or the Posada del Cani close by.
 Depending on arrival time we will offer an afternoon stroll, a great way to get the legs moving and the journey out of the system.
 In the evening, welcome drinks on our roof terrace with time to discuss the program and walks for the week ahead.
 This is followed by dinner in one of the excellent restaurants in the Plaza Almijara in Cómpeta which is also the venue for our breakfasts.

 After breakfast we take a vehicle tranfer back to Sedella to pick up the trail.
 After leaving the village, we cross a Roman bridge and climb again into the foothills of La Maroma but not nearly so high as the previous day.
 We have two choices from here,we can first drop down to the pretty village of Salares or maintain our height to reach the unfortunately named Puerto de la Cruz del Muerto.
-From here we start the descent to the valley of the Rio Cajula where we criss-cross the stream a few time before the short but sharp climb up to Canillas de Albaida.
-Walking Time 4 or 5 Hours
+From here we start the descent to the valley of the Rio Cajula where we criss-cross the stream a few time before the short but sharp climb up to Canillas de Albaida and Competa.
+Walking Time up to 5 Hours

 Sunday October 10 – 17